 USC's Office of Student Financial Services offers numerous payment options, including an interest-free USC Payment Plan for tuition and fees paid in monthly installments.

-U.S. citizens and eligible non-citizens who wish to pay for school through loans from the U.S. government must complete the Free Application for Federal Student Aid (FAFSA).
-FAFSA can be completed as early as January 1 of the year in which you intend to enroll, and should be completed as early as possible.
+U.S. citizens and permanent residents who wish to pay for school through loans from the U.S. government must complete the Free Application for Federal Student Aid (FAFSA).
+The FAFSA can be completed as early as October 1 of the year prior to the year in which you intend to enroll, and should be completed as early as possible.
 USC's school code is 001328.

-After you have successfully completed the FAFSA, and have been admitted, you will receive an electronic notification from USC Gould Financial Aid with information and instructions on the federal loan application process.
+After you have successfully completed the FAFSA, and have been admitted, you will receive an electronic notification from USC Gould's Office Financial Aid office with additional information and instructions on the federal loan application process.
 For additional details about the student loan options available to graduate students, please click here.

 USC's Office of Financial Aid offers information about private educational loans.